westcoastdigital/gp-social-share/README.md

 ## GP Social Share

 This plugin is built to add social sharing icons at the bottom of post content.
-It makes use of the generate_after_content hook and then echoes out the content, styles and scripts if is_singular.
+It makes use of the generate_after_content hook and then echoes out the content, styles and scripts if is_single.

 ## Add More Links